 It is an EF-S lens and that means it is only compatible with ASP-C/1.6x FOVCF sensor format Canon EOS DSLR cameras.
 The most common budget general purpose zoom lenses for these DSLRs have a focal length range that starts at 18mm.
 The 18mm focal length provides an angle of view that equates to 28.8mm on a full frame/35mm format DSLR and this focal length is only moderately wide.
 I frequently find myself wanting wider angles when using these lenses and that is when the ultra-wide angle lenses such as the 10-18 are needed.

 If you have never used a lens that is wider than 17 or 18mm, you are going to love the greatly expanded angle of view this lens (and others sharing a similar focal length range) provides.
 The 10-18 does not zoom out quite as long as Canon's EF-S 10-22mm option (and neither range is extreme), but with most general purpose zoom lenses picking up at 18mm, most will not find themselves limited by this range (though lens changes may be needed slightly more frequently).

-Here is an example of what this focal length range looks like.
+Here are 3 examples of what this focal length range looks like.